Blue Springs Manatee Tours

 Manatee Fun Facts

-• Manatee are herbivores.
-They eat about 60 different plant species with sea grass being their major food source.
+- Manatees are herbivores.
+They eat about 60 different plant species with seagrass being their major food source.

-• The average manatee has about 50 ft of intestines which is very long for a animal of this size.
+- The average manatee has about 50 ft of intestines which is very long for an animal of this size.

-• Manatees lack the insulating body fat to keep to keep them warm.
-They can't survive in prolong water temperature below 68 degrees.
+- Manatees lack the insulating body fat to keep them warm.
+They can’t survive in prolonged water temperatures below 68 degrees.

-• Manatees are very agile and swim up to 20 mph in short bursts, however usually swims at 2-3 mph.
+- Manatees are very agile and swim up to 20 mph in short bursts, however usually swim at 2-3 mph.
 They can dive up to 20 min. while resting and 4-5 min not resting.

-• Manatee have been called experiments of nature by scientist.
+- Manatees have been called experiments of nature by scientists.

 Florida Wildlife Commission Viewing Guide Line for the Florida Manatee